 In addition, factors like anxiety, stress or lifestyle choices can further aggravate the condition.

-Is there a treatment for Crohn’s disease?
+Is there any Crohn’s Disease treatment?
 The truth is that, as of today, this illness cannot be cured.
 However, it can be treated to improve the patient’s quality of life.

-Antibiotics and corticosteroids are often administered and many people, sooner or later, have to undergo surgery to remove the diseased parts of the intestines.
+Frequently, after taking antibiotics and corticosteroids, sooner or later, many people have to anyway undergo surgery to remove their diseased parts of the intestines.

 On top of the treatments prescribed by doctors, you’ll need to watch your diet.
 We’ll explain more in the following article in the hopes that it will be of some help to you.

-Doctors tell us that just like with ulcerative colitis, there is no specific diet for Crohn’s disease that works the same for all patients.
+Surely, doctors tell us that just like with ulcerative colitis, there’s no specific diet for Crohn’s disease treatment that works the same for all patients.

-Everyone is unique with a different clinical outlook.
-For this reason, it’s important that we be aware of the following:
+Certainly, everyone is unique with a different clinical outlook.
+Therefore, it’s important that we are aware of the following:

-- There are periods where the disease is not as intense and the symptoms are in remission, allowing the patient to eat many different types of food without feeling ill.
+- There are periods where the disease is not as intense and the symptoms are in remission.
+Consequently, that allows you to eat many different types of food without feeling ill.
 However, the moment the pain, bloating or diarrhea returns, you’ll need to change your diet.

 - If you suffer from Crohn’s disease, some foods will cause pain or intolerance within a half an hour to two hours after eating.
 The moment the food reaches the intestines, the reaction is “almost immediate”.

-- Eating small amounts of food more often throughout the day is recommended.
-That means avoiding heaping plates.
-The reaction in the intestines will be smaller, and perhaps even imperceptible.
+- Further, it’s recommended to eat small amounts of food more often throughout the day.
+This means, avoiding heaping plates.
+As a result, the reaction in the intestines will be smaller, and perhaps even imperceptible.

-- Chew your food well and rest for a half an hour to an hour after eating.
+- Also, chew your food well and rest for a half an hour to an hour after eating.